Cellevate 3D NanoMatrice™

 Product Basics

-Nanofibers, usually defined as fibers with diameter on the nanoscale (1-1000nm), have during the last decade received great attention both in academia and industry.
-The large surface to volume ratio generates several interesting properties which are desirable for a variety of applications.
-Although this type of material and its applications are still in their cradle, the industry and academia have already begun to explore its possibilities and significant advancements have been made within well-established industries.
+Nanofibers, usually defined as fibers with diameters on the nanoscale (1-1000 nm), have garnered considerable attention in both academia and the industry over the last decade.
+Their large surface-to-volume ratio endows them with several interesting properties that are desirable for a variety of applications.
+Although this type of material and its applications are still in their infancy, both the industry and academia have begun to explore its potential, making significant advancements within well-established industries.

 Key Features